asmotor/asmotor/doc/LinkerCommodore.md

 | -cc264 | $100E | FCFF |

 ### -cc128f, -c128fl, and -c128fh
+The Commodore 128 Function ROM is a binary format that can be burned onto an EPROM and placed internally in the C128 (or externally on a cartridge).
+The images must start with a particular header.
+XLink doesn't produce this header automatically.

+The first object's first section must contain this header.
+Alternatively it's possible to specify a load address for a section and place it at the right address.

 The configurations `-cc128f`, `-c128fl`, and `c128fh` are used to define pools suitable for creating C128 function ROMs.
 These will create a pool in ROM for the `CODE` and `DATA` groups, and a pool for the `BSS` group covering all RAM from $0000 to $FFFF.
 It is up to the user to place BSS SECTIONs at specific addresses themselves, the linker will not allocate automatically from this pool.

 | Configuration | CODE/DATA start | CODE/DATA End |